Selection for Training

 19 May 2020: Modified Selection Regulations for 2020 are approved and published online.
 For downloads see the link further below.

-Contact firstname.lastname@example.org with all enquiries for further information.
+Contact email@example.com with all inquiries or further information.

 24 March 2020: Selection was postponed due to the COVID-19 pandemic.

 20 November 2019: The approved Selection Regulations for 2020 are published.
 See download link below.

 Important changes to the modified 2020 selection regulations (version 2, 18 May 2020)